ChauhanSai/hackutd24/README.md

 **EcoVision**: Driving the future, one fuel-efficient mile at a time! 🚗⚡️

-Developed by Sai Chauhan, Jonathan Lewis, Ishita Seran, and Cheryl Wang
+Developed by Sai Chauhan, Jonathan Lewis, Ishita Saran, and Cheryl Wang